Your Mini Basket

-The advent of digital audio streaming means listening to music has never been easier.
+The music streaming revolution means listening to music has never been easier.
 And brands like Sonos have continued to demonstrate that their wireless smart speakers are the ideal companions for listening to your favourite songs.

 But what happens when you’ve spent hundreds, if not thousands on perfecting your stereo only to find you can’t access the wonderful world of wireless music?

 Thankfully Sonos came to the rescue of many Hi-Fi systems with their revolutionary Connect, enabling traditional stereo users to enjoy a new realm of music enjoyment.

 Released in the mid-2000s, the Sonos Connect allowed music lovers to stream from digital music services straight to their existing stereo.

 But since music streaming has evolved to give listeners hi-res audio, the original Connect is now ready to bow out to its highly speculated replacement.

 The Sonos Port is the new and exciting solution to implement your treasured Hi-Fi with all the advantages of Sonos connectivity and a host of audio streaming capabilities.

 The Sonos Port is designed to fuse today's streaming methods with the classic sound of your chosen stereo, and is the key to unlocking a vast world of music, radio stations and audiobooks.

 And with the ability to read the ever-increasing amount of digital music formats, the Sonos Port can also play your personal music files collection from a NAS (Network-Attached Storage) drive too.

 Despite no Bluetooth connection for streaming music from mobile devices, Sonos has ensured that the Port can play back your favourite tunes via Apple Airplay 2.
 Meanwhile, line-in terminals will allow guest users to hook up quickly and with ease to their chosen audio device.